Lexx-Software/squeeze-calculator/README.md

 `frontend` contains the code for the [Squeeze Calculator page](https://squeeze-calculator.lexx-trade.com/).

+## TradingView charting library

+To start the frontend code with the embedded charting library, request access to the charting library at https://www.tradingview.com/ and place its code in the `frontend/src/assets/charting_library` folder.

 ## License

 This project is licensed under the Apache License 2.0 - see the LICENSE file for details.